ShockLab

 Shocklab hosts top speakers and students in an informal setting online and/or in person.

-• You can find recordings of previous sessions below.
+• You can find recordings of previous sessions in the calendar below and in the playlist above.

 • The calendar below is kept updated with upcoming event information.
 Please do join.
-You can also subscribe to the public calendar feed: https://t.ly/9tH6J
+You can also subscribe to the public calendar feed

-• If you would like to volunteer as a speaker, please fill in this form: https://t.ly/0i4Zv
+• If you would like to volunteer as a speaker, please fill in this form.

 Read More